Contents

 -

-New transfer students must submit an official transcript from all previous institutions by the end of the student’s first semester in order to have credit transferred in.
+New transfer students must submit an official transcript from each of the previously attended institutions by the end of the student’s first semester to have credit transferred in.

 -

-An official transcript must be submitted in a sealed envelope or electronically delivered from the college or university.
-We will not accept an opened transcript as official.
-Southeastern University requires all college-level work to be represented on an officially approved and sealed transcript from the originating institution in order to award credit for transferred courses.
+An official transcript must be submitted in a sealed envelope or electronically delivered from the originating college or university.
+SEU will not accept an opened transcript as an official to award credit for transferred courses.

 -